-There has been a lot of research and new understanding into how services can better support people living with dementia and their families.
-Many models of care have been developed and implemented, these models seek to change the way in which we care for and support the person with Dementia and their loved ones.
-At the core of good quality models of care and at the heart of what we do at Alzheimer’s Western Australia, are the underpinning principals of what is called a Person Centered Approach.
+There has been a lot of research into how services can better support people living with dementia.
+Different models of care have been developed, seeking to change the way in which we care for and support people with dementia.
+At the core of good quality models of care and at the heart of what we do at Alzheimer’s WA, are the underpinning principles of what is called a person-centred approach.